Castro of Santa Trega: The petroglyphs

-Proof of a human presence approximately 2,000 years prior to the settlement's construction is confirmed by the petroglyphs or rock engravings left in various locations in that area.
+Proof of human presence approximately 2,000 years before the settlement was built is confirmed by petroglyphs or rock engravings in various locations.
 Many of these petroglyphs were concealed by structures raised during the construction of the fort.
-The ‘Laja del Mapa’, also known as the ‘Laja Sagrada’ [Sacred Rock], is the better known of the geometric representations that are still visible.
+The 'Laja del Mapa', also known as the 'Laja Sagrada' (Sacred Rock), is the best known of the geometric representations that are still visible.
 Situated on the highest part of the hill, the engraving is made up of various spirals, concentric circles and roughly parallel lines.
 It is evident that these engravings have no relation to the fort, since they are a product of a society that developed 2,000 years before, during the final stage of the Galician Neolithic period.